A Feynman-Kac-It\^o Formula for magnetic Schr\"odinger operators on graphs: Magnetic Schr odinger operators

 is a symmetric function with the properties $b(x,x)=0$ and

 Then, the elements of $X$ are called \emph{vertices} and one says that $x,y \in X$ are \emph{neighbors} or \emph{connected by an edge}, if $b(x,y) >0$, which is written as $x \sim y$.
-Therefore, $b(x,y)$ can be thought of being the edge weight between $x$ and $y$ .
 The graph $X$ is called \emph{locally finite}, if every vertex has only a finite number of neighbors.
 Furthermore, a \emph{path} on the graph $X$ is a (finite or infinite) sequence of pairwise distinct vertices $(x_{j})$ such that $x_j \sim x_{j+1}$ for all $j$, and $X$ is called \emph{connected}, if for any $x,y\in X$ there is a path $(x_j)^n_{j=0}$ such that $x_0=x$ and $x_n=y$.

-{For simplicity and without loss of generality, we will \emph{assume} throughout in the paper that the graph $X$ is \emph{connected}.}
+{For simplicity and without loss of generality, we will \emph{assume} throughout the paper that the graph $X$ is \emph{connected}.}

-We equip $X$ with the discrete topology, so that any function $m: X \to (0,\infty)$ gives rise to a Radon measure of full support on $X$ in the obvious way, and then the triple $(X,b,m)$ is called a \emph{weighted graph}.
-For $x\in X$ we denote the \emph{weighted vertex degree} by
+When $X$ is equipped with the discrete topology, any function $m: X \to (0,\infty)$ gives rise to a Radon measure of full support on $X$ by setting $m(A) := \sum_{x \in A}m(x)$.
+Then, the triple $(X,b,m)$ is called a \emph{weighted graph}.
+For $x\in X$, we denote the \emph{weighted vertex degree} by